 The Certificate of Incorporation of the Company provides that the Board of Directors shall consist of not less than three nor more than fifteen Directors who shall be divided into three classes, with the term of one class expiring each year.
-The Board of Directors is presently comprised of six members: Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague, Class I Directors whose terms expire in 2002; Neil E. Lipke and Gerald S. Lippes, Class II Directors whose terms expire in 2001; and David N. Campbell, Class III Director whose term expires in 2000.
-At the Annual Meeting of Stockholders in 2000, one Class III Director shall be elected to hold office for a term expiring in 2003.
-David N. Campbell has been nominated by the Board of Directors for election as such Class III Director.
+The Board of Directors is presently comprised of six members: Brian J. Lipke, Arthur A. Russ, Jr. and William P. Montague, Class I Directors whose terms expire in 2002; Neil E. Lipke and Gerald S. Lippes, Class II Directors whose terms expire in 2004; and David N. Campbell, Class III Director whose term expires in 2003.
+At the Annual Meeting of Stockholders in 2002, three Class I Directors shall be elected to hold office for a term expiring in 2005.
+Brian J. Lipke, Arthur A. Russ, Jr., and William P. Montague have been nominated by the Board of Directors for election as such Class I Directors.

-Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election of David N. Campbell as Director.
-Mr. Campbell has been a Director of the Company since the consummation of the Company's initial public offering in November 1993 and has been previously elected by the Company's stockholders.
-Mr. Campbell should become unavailable for election for any reason, it is intended that the shares represented by the proxies solicited herewith will be voted for such other person as the Board of Directors shall designate.
-The Board of Directors has no reason to believe that Mr. Campbell will be unable or unwilling to serve if elected to office.
+Unless instructions to the contrary are received, it is intended that the shares represented by proxies will be voted for the election of Brian J. Lipke, Arthur A. Russ, Jr., and William P. Montague as Directors.
+Each of Messrs.
+Lipke, Russ and Montague have been Directors of the Company since the consummation of the Company's initial public offering in November 1993 and have been previously elected by the Company's stockholders.
+If any of Messrs.
+Lipke, Russ or Montague should become unavailable for election for any reason, it is intended that the shares represented by the proxies solicited herewith will be voted for such other person as the Board of Directors shall designate.
+The Board of Directors has no reason to believe that any of Messrs.
+Lipke, Russ or Montague will be unable or unwilling to serve if elected to office.

-The following information is provided concerning the Directors and the nominee for election as Class III Director:
+The following information is provided concerning the Directors and the nominees for election as Class I Directors:

 Brian J. Lipke has been Chairman of the Board and Chief Executive Officer and a Director of the Company since its formation.
-He has been President and Chief Executive Officer of Gibraltar Steel Corporation of New York ("Gibraltar New York"), a predecessor and current subsidiary of the Company, since 1987, and has been in charge of the Company's other subsidiaries since their formation.
+He has been Chief Executive Officer of Gibraltar Steel Corporation of New York ("Gibraltar New York"), a predecessor and current subsidiary of the Company, since 1987, and has been in charge of the Company's other subsidiaries since their formation.
+He also served as President of both the Company and Gibraltar New York through 1999.
 From 1972 to 1987, Mr. Lipke held various positions with Gibraltar New York in production, purchasing and divisional management.
-He is also a director of Merchants Mutual Insurance Company and is a member of the Chase Manhattan Bank Regional Advisory Board.
+He is also a director of Merchants Mutual Insurance Company and is a member of the JP Morgan Chase Manhattan Bank Regional Advisory Board.